Greek Summer Offensive: Prelude

 In May 1920, the Kuva-yi Inzibatiye, backed by the British, had been sent to seize the area of Geyve and İzmit, but they were repelled by the Turkish irregular forces.
 Subsequently, British aeroplanes bombed the Turkish positions in İzmit with little outcome.
 3 regiments from the Kuva-yi Inzibatiye entrenched themselves at the outskirts of İzmit.
 Behind them were 2-3 British battalions and furthermore they were backed up by several British battleships from the sea.
 On 15 June, the Turkish nationalists tried to advance towards the Ottoman and British positions, but they made little progress, as British battleships and planes started to bomb them on 16–17 June.
-On this occasion, the British 15-inch naval guns saw their first action by bombing Turkish positions.

-Map showing the advance of the Greek army in Eastern Thrace and Anatolia during the Summer of 1920.

 Offensive

 Since they couldn't depend on the Kuva-yi Inzibatiye as the situation was a stalemate, the fighting around İzmit was key to the British deciding to bring in the Greek army for assistance and to punish the attacks on their troops.
 The Greeks, meanwhile, were eager to conquer their historical homeland.
 The British military staff together with the Greek military staff planned the offensive for the southern coastal area of the Sea of Marmara and the Aegean Region.
 With these plans the Greek army started its offensive on 22 June 1920.

 During the offensive, British and Greek troops jointly captured the following towns, some of these towns were invaded by naval landing forces: Akhisar (22 June); Kırkağaç, Soma and Salihli (24 June); Alaşehir (25 June); Kula (28 June); Balıkesir (30 June); Bandırma, Kirmasti and Karacabey (2 July); Nazilli (3 July); Gemlik and Mudanya (6 July); Bursa (8 July); Karamürsel (11 July); İznik (12 July); Gediz and Ulubey (28 August); Uşak (29 August); Simav (3 September).
 During the offensive against these areas, several clashes occurred between the advancing British-Greek troops and the defending Turkish irregular forces.
 For example, Mudanya had been tried to be captured as early as 25 June by naval landing forces, but stubborn Turkish resistance inflicted casualties on British forces and forced them to withdraw.
-On 6 July a British fleet of 12 ships bombed the town for three hours which killed 25 Turkish soldiers during the bombardment.
+On 6 July a British fleet of 12 ships bombarded the town for three hours, killing 25 Turkish soldiers.
 After the bombardment British troops landed and took control of the town.
 There were many instances of successful delaying operations of small Turkish irregular forces against numerical superior enemy troops.
 Such as in Savaştepe when a Turkish irregular unit of 200 men delayed a Greek division of 10,000 men for one day.

 By reaching Uşak on 29 June, the Greek army had advanced some 125 mi.
 Apart from these major settlements, several other smaller settlements were captured during the offensive.